semaphoreci/docs/docs/account-management/connecting-github-and-semaphore.md

 ### Granting additional permissions

 When you sign up with your GitHub account, Semaphore only asks for your email.
-If you want to grant additional permissions, i.e. to let Semaphore access public and/or private repositories that you have access to, please visit the [account settings](https://me.semaphoreci.com/account) page.
+If you want to grant additional permissions, e.g. to let Semaphore access public and/or private repositories that you have access to, please visit the [account settings](https://me.semaphoreci.com/account) page.

-To grant Semaphore access to public or private repositories, click on the "Grant public access…" and "Grant private access…" links to go through the authorization process.
+To grant Semaphore access to public or private repositories, click on the **Grant public access…** or **Grant private access…** links to go through the authorization process.

 ### Granting access to an organization's repositories

-On the [Semaphore OAuth application page](https://github.com/settings/connections/applications/328c742132e5407abd7d) you can also request that a GitHub organization admin grants Semaphore OAuth app access to its repositories.
-If you are an admin, you can do this yourself.
+On the [Semaphore OAuth application page](https://github.com/settings/connections/applications/328c742132e5407abd7d) you can also request that a GitHub organization admin grants Semaphore OAuth App access to its repositories.
+If you are an admin, you can do this by yourself.

-### Checking deploy key health
+### Verifying deploy key health
-When a Semaphore project is created a deploy key is generated on GitHub.
-One deploy key is generated for a GitHub repository per Semaphore project connected to it.
+Creating a project in Semaphore generates a deploy key.
+Semaphore generates a deploy key for each Bitbucket repository with a project connected to it.

 Can't find a deploy key?
 There could be several reasons why a deploy key might not be available anymore: